Virjune Manufacturing Co: Inside Waterbury's Vacant Factory

 Abandoned Home Goods Manufacturer (Bilco Co.)

-* *This site was the former Bilco Company which manufactured basement hatchways, garage doors, sidewalk doors, and roof hatches on Water Street in West Haven, Connecticut.
+This site was the former Bilco Company, which manufactured basement hatchways, garage doors, sidewalk doors, and roof hatches on Water Street in West Haven, Connecticut.
+The factory was demolished as of July 31, 2022.
+Surrounding residential houses were fenced and boarded in preparation for future demolition and the planned Haven Mall Outlet project.

 Milling about with gleeful abandon.